isomerpages/mindef-sg101/_economy/surviving-our-independence/1959-1965-early-economic-strategies.md

 #### 1959-1965: Early Economic Strategies
-![Alt text for image on Isomer site](/images/economy/Screenshot%202020-10-28.png)
-Image: A scene of a typical squalid side street in the Central Area; HDB Annual Report 1965; [BookSG](https://eresources.nlb.gov.sg/printheritage/detail/daa435c7-799e-4a0c-9ee4-376a31ab9f4a.aspx)
+![Alt text for image on Isomer site](/images/economy/Screenshot%202020-10-28.png) (Image: A scene of a typical squalid side street in the Central Area; HDB Annual Report 1965; [BookSG](https://eresources.nlb.gov.sg/printheritage/detail/daa435c7-799e-4a0c-9ee4-376a31ab9f4a.aspx))

 The new government faced huge problems almost immediately.
-While Singapore had recovered from the devastation of World War II, the country was derelict: the city centre was overcrowded, buildings were deteriorating, and nearly 70 per cent of the population lived in slums.
+While Singapore had recovered from the devastation of World War II, the country was derelict: the city centre was overcrowded, buildings were deteriorating, and nearly 70% of the population lived in slums.
 Moreover, the economy was largely trade-based.
 As there was hardly any local industry to create meaningful jobs for a growing population, unemployment rate was in the double digits.

 The economy thus became a key priority.
 The founding leaders of Singapore had in place two key economic strategies: rapid industrialisation and merger with the Federation of Malaya, North Borneo, and Sarawak.

-![Alt text for image on Isomer site](/images/economy/1320585.jpg) (Image: Map of Malaysia, 1963-1965; NMS via [Roots.sg](https://www.roots.gov.sg/Collection-Landing/listing/1320585))
+![Alt text for image on Isomer site](/images/economy/1320585.jpg) (Image: Map of Malaysia, 1963-1965; National Museum of Singapore via [Roots.sg](https://www.roots.gov.sg/Collection-Landing/listing/1320585))

 #### 1961: A Plan for Rapid Industralisation